Pull to refresh

 Overview

 The utilities can't keep up.
 When 60 data centers in Virginia briefly went offline in 2024, they nearly crashed the entire grid.
 Dominion Energy started telling data center developers their power won't be ready until 2026.
 Gartner predicts 40% of AI data centers will face power shortages by 2027.
 So tech companies stopped waiting.
 Amazon bought a data center campus wired directly into a nuclear plant.
 Microsoft is restarting Three Mile Island.
-Google ordered a fleet of small modular reactors.
-The message: if the grid can't deliver, we'll build our own.
+Google ordered a fleet of small modular reactors and expanded its partnership with NextEra Energy to develop 15 gigawatts of power by 2035.
+The message: if the grid can't deliver, we'll build our own—and now the government is helping.

 Key Indicators